murilofregonesi/team_challenge/README.md

 ```

 ### Running
-To run the basic tests, on the repository root, run:
+To run basic tests for code evaluation, on the repository root, run:
 ```
 python run.py
 ```